satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 3. Copy paste the code from 'kestra_flow.yaml'.

 4. Execute the code and see if it is able to execute successfully.

+### Limitations of Project

+1. Due to the duration of the project and complexity in establishing the reverse SSH tunneling, a terraform script could not be created for this project.
+This might be seen as the next leg of the project to deploy it in an IAAC fashion.

+2. Scraping of reddit webpages cannot be done through scripts deployed on GCP VM as reddit network security blocks such scraping of data - the only route would be to set it up on a Oracle VM machine running locally - however, the trigger to start the 'scraper' docker within the oracle VM requires a trigger from GCP VM (thus the need for reverse tunneling).